Finding a Job Overseas

 As you're well aware, it's risky

 to go chasing something that may or may not pan out.
 Try to calculate how far your savings will go.
-Taking a chance is easier if you're young and especially single.
-If you have a spouse, can he or she tolerate upheaval and uncertainty?
+Taking a chance is easier if you're young and especially if you're single, or if you're moving abroad with a spouse who already has a job.

 When you start